Crabman-DF-Mods/dwarfcrafted/README.md

 ### Stones & Ores
 - __Prismarine:__ a kind of rare undersea stone that shifts colors between various hues of blue and green.
+- __Netherrack:__ oddly soft rock from a hellish plane that can be worked into netherware, much like clay.
+This material is found only in some titans and forgotten beasts.

 ### Plants
 - __Giant Azaleas:__ huge azaleas that grow as large as an oak tree.